-(f) A contestant is determined by the referee under s.
-SPS 192.65 to have purposely spit out the mouthpiece.
+(d) A contestant's mouthpiece is repeatedly dislodged or it is determined by the referee under s.
+SPS 192.65 the mouthpiece has purposely been spit out.
 Disqualification under s.
 SPS 192.65 is at the referee's discretion.

-(g) A contestant's second leaves the designated area.
+(e) A contestant's second leaves the designated area.